-EU report: Frontex covered up Greek pushbacks of migrants
+EU report: Frontex covered up Greece’s migrant pushbacks

 Earlier this year Frontex Executive Director Fabrice Leggeri resigned following the Olaf report, which was concluded in February, as well as repeated media investigations that accused the agency of involvement in pushbacks.
 Until now, the report has not been made public.

-The report details how pushback accusations and evidence of them were mishandled, often not reported or investigated accordingly to Frontex’s own rules.
+The report details how pushback accusations and evidence of them – which include reports of migrants being put in life rafts and left adrift at sea – were mishandled, often not reported or investigated accordingly to Frontex’s own rules.

 Frontex officers also may not have reported alleged pushbacks due to fear of repercussions from Greece, the report said.
 In one case, the report said the EU border agency relocated one of its planes apparently “to avoid witnessing incidents in the Aegean Sea.”